maxitg/SetReplace/README.md

 ```
 <img src="READMEImages/WolframModelAllEventOrderingFunctions.png" width="746">

-## WolframModelPlot (aka HypergraphPlot)
+## WolframModelPlot

-`WolframModelPlot` is a function used to visualize `WolframModel` states.
+`WolframModelPlot` (aka `HypergraphPlot`) is a function used to visualize `WolframModel` states.
 It treats lists of vertices as ordered hypergraphs, and displays each hyperedge as a polygon with arrows showing the ordering:
 ```
 In[] := WolframModelPlot[{{1, 2, 3}, {3, 4, 5}, {5, 6, 7, 1}}]
 ```